kamailio/kamailio-wiki/docs/cookbooks/5.4.x/core.md

 ### udp_mtu

-Fallback to another protocol (udp_mtu_try_proto must be set also either globally or per packet) if the constructed request size is greater then udp_mtu.
+Fallback to another protocol (udp_mtu_try_proto must be set also either globally or per packet) if the constructed request size is greater than udp_mtu.

 RFC 3261 specified size: 1300.
 Default: 0 (off).